marcelpetersen/mobil/_drafts/how-one-germany-company-got-its-groove-back-through-carpooling.md

 **Hey Thomas, let’s dive right into the problems you were facing before calling Wunder Carpool for help!
 Why did you introduce corporate carpooling to the Pharmaserv campus?**

 As the operators of a high-tech facility, we solve many problems for our clients every day.
-One of those problems is ensuring that our parking situation runs as efficiently as possible, which was not the case when we called Wunder for help.
+One of those problems is ensuring that our parking runs as efficiently as possible, which was not the case when we called Wunder for help.
 We have limited space for vehicles here - in fact, **some of our colleagues need to walk up to three kilometers to reach their desk after leaving their car.** We knew that needed to change.

 **What, in more concrete terms, were you trying to achieve by improving your parking situation?**